JanHerca/urantiapedia/output/wikijs/en/article/Neal_Waldrop/Footsteps_on_the_sand.md

 ## Lost and found

-A Melchizedek tells us that the planetary Prince and his staff arrived on Urantia _about five hundred thousand years ago, and concurrently with the appearance of the six colored races or Sangik races_ (...). [[UB 66:0.2](/en/The_Urantia_Book/66#p0_2)].
+A Melchizedek tells us that the planetary Prince and his staff arrived on Urantia _about five hundred thousand years ago, and concurrently with the appearance of the six colored races or Sangik races_ (...). <a id="a85_208"></a>[[UB 66:0.2](/en/The_Urantia_Book/66#p0_2)].
 Their arrival marked the beginning of the visible sojourn of the physical representatives of the universal government—a standard practice that the deaths of Adam and Eve would interrupt.
-Long before their death, 75% of their children had been transported to Edentia, where they would become the wards of the Most High - as Solonia tells us on page [UB 75:6.3](/en/The_Urantia_Book/75#p6_3).
+Long before their death, 75% of their children had been transported to Edentia, where they would become the wards of the Most High - as Solonia tells us on page <a id="a85_601"></a>[UB 75:6.3](/en/The_Urantia_Book/75#p6_3).

-On page [UB 55:7.3](/en/The_Urantia_Book/55#p7_3), a Mighty Messenger declares: _on Jerusem, it has long been assumed that (...) a son and daughter of the Adam and Eve of Urantia who are presently held on Edentia as wards of the Most Highs of Norlatiadek_, will accompany Machiventa Melchizedek when he comes to occupy the function of Sovereign Prince in the morontia temple when this planet enters the era of Light and Life.
+On page <a id="a87_8"></a>[UB 55:7.3](/en/The_Urantia_Book/55#p7_3), a Mighty Messenger declares: _on Jerusem, it has long been assumed that (...) a son and daughter of the Adam and Eve of Urantia who are presently held on Edentia as wards of the Most Highs of Norlatiadek_, will accompany Machiventa Melchizedek when he comes to occupy the function of Sovereign Prince in the morontia temple when this planet enters the era of Light and Life.
 It might also seem plausible to imagine that this son and this daughter returned to the planet of their birth well before this date, but this is a hypothesis which is ours - and which is more in the nature of questioning than the answer.
 (If we hypothesize about a possibility, which has not been confirmed by any authority and is in fact a rumor circulating about Jerusalem, the farthest we can go is to support its plausibility and consistency.)

 We therefore have every reason to hope that representatives of the universal government will eventually re-establish a visible presence on Urantia.
 Part of our job is to begin to prepare accordingly—just as Van and Amadon prepared for millennia for the arrival of Adam and Eve.
 Although our plans and goals differ, we too must overcome the negative and lasting results of defections from the divine plan.

-At [UB 52:4.1](/en/The_Urantia_Book/52#p4_1), a Mighty Messenger declares that, on normal and lawful planets, during the era following the coming of a Master Son, _mortal races are mixed and biologically adapted.
+At <a id="a91_3"></a>[UB 52:4.1](/en/The_Urantia_Book/52#p4_1), a Mighty Messenger declares that, on normal and lawful planets, during the era following the coming of a Master Son, _mortal races are mixed and biologically adapted.
 There are no race or color problems; literally all nations and races are of one blood.
 The brotherhood of man flourishes, and the nations are learning to live on earth in peace and tranquillity.
 Such a world stands on the eve of a great and culminating intellectual development._

 A few paragraphs later, he tells us: _the races will soon begin their economic liberation.
-The daily work required for each man to ensure his independence would take two and a half hours of your time._ [[UB 52:4.5](/en/The_Urantia_Book/52#p4_5)]
+The daily work required for each man to ensure his independence would take two and a half hours of your time._ <a id="a93_202"></a>[[UB 52:4.5](/en/The_Urantia_Book/52#p4_5)]

-The Mighty Messenger later suggests that on normal worlds the Son of bestowal _does not appear in incarnation until the races have risen to the highest levels of intelligence and ethical achievement._ [[UB 52:5.1](/en/The_Urantia_Book/52#p5_1)] And he adds: _During this stage, the whole world seeks moral culture and spiritual truth.
-Mortals of this dispensation have a passion to penetrate cosmic reality and commune with spiritual reality._ [UB 52:5.3](/en/The_Urantia_Book/52#p5_3)
+The Mighty Messenger later suggests that on normal worlds the Son of bestowal _does not appear in incarnation until the races have risen to the highest levels of intelligence and ethical achievement._ <a id="a95_201"></a>[[UB 52:5.1](/en/The_Urantia_Book/52#p5_1)] And he adds: _During this stage, the whole world seeks moral culture and spiritual truth.
+Mortals of this dispensation have a passion to penetrate cosmic reality and commune with spiritual reality._ <a id="a95_444"></a>[UB 52:5.3](/en/The_Urantia_Book/52#p5_3)

 > _During this era the problems of disease and delinquency are virtually solved.
 Degeneracy has already been largely eliminated by selective reproduction.
 Disease has been practically mastered through the high resistant qualities of the Adamic strains and by the intelligent and world-wide application of the discoveries of the physical sciences of preceding ages.
-The average length of life, during this period, climbs well above the equivalent of three hundred years of Urantia time._ ([UB 52:5.9](/en/The_Urantia_Book/52#p5_9))
+The average length of life, during this period, climbs well above the equivalent of three hundred years of Urantia time._ (<a id="a97_488"></a>[UB 52:5.9](/en/The_Urantia_Book/52#p5_9))

 ## Outlook

 We certainly have work ahead of us; but compelling arguments give us confidence and energy for the task:

-1. Christ, Michael of Nebadon, had the conviction that he would _save planetary titles from decay and uncertainty._ [[UB 93:1.2](/en/The_Urantia_Book/93#p1_2)] And he did it.
+1. Christ, Michael of Nebadon, had the conviction that he would _save planetary titles from decay and uncertainty._ <a id="a103_116"></a>[[UB 93:1.2](/en/The_Urantia_Book/93#p1_2)] And he did it.
-2. An Archangel and an Evening Star said: Evolution may be slow, but it is terribly effective. ( [UB 81:1.3](/en/The_Urantia_Book/81#p1_3); [UB 86:7.6](/en/The_Urantia_Book/86#p7_6) )
+2. An Archangel and an Evening Star said: Evolution may be slow, but it is terribly effective. ( <a id="a104_97"></a>[UB 81:1.3](/en/The_Urantia_Book/81#p1_3); <a id="a104_140"></a>[UB 86:7.6](/en/The_Urantia_Book/86#p7_6) )
-3. A Life Carrier tells us: _The newest celestial supervisors of your planet express their full confidence in the ultimate triumph of Buman racial evolution and in the final vindication of our original plans and patterns of life. _ [[UB 65:5.4](/en/The_Urantia_Book/65#p5_4)]
+3. A Life Carrier tells us: _The newest celestial supervisors of your planet express their full confidence in the ultimate triumph of Buman racial evolution and in the final vindication of our original plans and patterns of life. _ <a id="a105_232"></a>[[UB 65:5.4](/en/The_Urantia_Book/65#p5_4)]
 4. A Powerful Messenger advances: _Religious revelation is essential for brotherhood to be realized on Urantia.
-And in the same vein: On a planet like Urantia (...) this accomplishment takes much more time and requires much greater effort._ [[UB 52:6.2](/en/The_Urantia_Book/52#p6_2)]
+And in the same vein: On a planet like Urantia (...) this accomplishment takes much more time and requires much greater effort._ <a id="a106_241"></a>[[UB 52:6.2](/en/The_Urantia_Book/52#p6_2)]

 With all of these references in mind, I believe we should do everything in our power to collaborate with the Seraphic Planetary Government in its program of improving the gene pool of the human species.